alexiusacademia/personal-site/content/post/geotag.md

 The app is still active and can be found at [https://geotag.alexiusacademia.com](https://geotag.alexiusacademia.com)

 For those who are interested in the app, you can try it free.
+I will be leaving the app online for some time for evaluation purposes and maybe end it or move to other server when I can afford it as it may take a very large amount of web space and I can't support it in my personal site anymore.
 Please let me know of what you think of it.
 Thanks!